How to Roll Over An IRA : The Indirect Method

 Ready to roll over to a Betterment IRA?
 We use the direct IRA transfer method, where your funds are moved directly from your old provider to Betterment.
 We have automated the process so you can get started in less than 60 seconds.
 This is our preferred method for IRA-to-IRA transfers.
-(If you need to learn more about 401(k) rollovers, you can read more here.)
+This process is different than the process to roll over a 401(k).

 You also have the option to do a so-called indirect rollover.
 In this process, described below, funds from your IRA are moved from your old provider through your own checking account, and you must manually deposit the funds into Betterment yourself within 60 days after receiving the funds (or you may face tax penalties).
 You are limited to one indirect rollover per year, according to 2015 IRA guidelines.